DCotterill/halixia-hugo/content/ma/learn-about-u3a-402.md

 layout: static
 ---

-A member run community to enjoy shared interests
+A member run community to enjoy shared interests.

 Learn about u3a, a UK wide cooperative movement of people no longer in full time work to continue their educational, social, and creative interests in a friendly and informal environment.